The new Amex Gold: More perks, more expensive, fewer people who can benefit from it

 American Express is hiking the annual fee on one of its most popular cards, the American Express® Gold Card.
 The $75 increase — from $250 to $325 — comes with $184 in new statement credit benefits.

 New cardholders also get a limited-time welcome offer of 60,000 points after spending $6,000 on eligible purchases on your new card in the first six months.
-Plus, the card offers 20% back on restaurant spending worldwide within the first six months of card membership (up to $100 back).
+Plus, the card offers 20% back in statement credits on restaurant spending worldwide within the first six months of card membership (up to $100 back).
 This offer ends on Nov.
 6, 2024.
 And last but not the least, the card will offer a new White Gold design — limited-edition, of course.

 Unfortunately, all the new benefits might be too niche for many people to justify the fee increase in the long run.
 They’re tied to specific brands, meaning you’re either spending where the card is telling you or missing out on that extra value.
 This is becoming a bit of a trend for Amex.
 In fact, the issuer’s signature products are beginning to resemble card-shaped coupon books.